Queen's Business School Mary McAleese Diversity Lecture 2020

 "Women must assert our voices & authority at work as the future of mankind depends on women"

-The Queen's Management School and the Chief Executives’ Club at Queen’s University Belfast were delighted to welcome Dr Anita Sands; Silicon Valley-based board director, author, and speaker and 2014 Queen's University First Trust Graduate of the Year to deliver the 2020 Mary McAleese Diversity Lecture on Friday 07 February.
+The Queen's Business School and the Chief Executives’ Club at Queen’s University Belfast were delighted to welcome Dr Anita Sands; Silicon Valley-based board director, author, and speaker and 2014 Queen's University First Trust Graduate of the Year to deliver the 2020 Mary McAleese Diversity Lecture on Friday 07 February.

 There was a excited crowd of staff, students and members of the public in the audience at the magnificent Isdell Courtyard, in Queen's University Beflast's Riddel Hall to hear Dr Sands lecture, 'The Future of Work and Women'.